333 W. Highland St.

 You can every Friday night at the Young Harris College Planetarium.
 Shows begin promptly at

-8:00 pm and admission is free.
-Seating in on a first-come first-served basis and groups of 10 or more may reserve seats by calling the office at 706/379-3111 ext.
+8:00 pm.
+Seating on a first-come first-served basis and groups of 10 or more may reserve seats by calling the office at 706/379-3111 ext.
 5130.
 Telescopes will be set up after the show.
 Visit their website

 Friday Concert Series